braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/managing_custom_data.md

 ## Deleting custom data

 The custom data can be deleted after you blocklist the custom data object and remove references from your app or website.
-For help deleting custom data, contact your customer success manager or the Support team.

-Deleting custom data does the following:

-- Removes the custom attribute, custom event, or purchase event from segment filter selections and analytics pages.
-- Removes the custom attribute, custom event, or purchase event from the respective page under **Data Settings**.
+Custom attribute or custom event must be blocklisted for at least 7 days to be eligible for deletion.

+When you delete custom data, the following occurs:

+- **For custom attributes:** Permanently removes the attribute data from every user's profile.
+- **For custom events:** Permanently removes the event metadata from every user's profile.

+When an attribute or event is selected for deletion, its status is changed to **Trashed**.
+For the next 7 days, it's possible to restore the attribute or event, which will return its status to **Blocklisted** indefinitely and prevent the data from being deleted.
+After 7 days, the data will be permanently deleted.

 {% alert important %}
-Deleting does not remove data already recorded on user profiles, or prevent additional recording of the custom data objects on user profiles.
-Make sure the custom data is no longer being recorded before having the event or attribute deleted.
+Custom data deletion is currently in early access.
+Contact your Braze account manager if you're interested in participating in the early access.
+For more help with deleting custom data, contact your customer success manager or the Support team.<br><br>Deleting doesn't prevent additional recording of the custom data objects on user profiles, so make sure the custom data is no longer being recorded before deleting the event or attribute.
 {% endalert %}

 ## Forcing data type comparisons